cvmfs/doc-cvmfs/cpt-details.rst

 less than the number NNN from being mounted or staying mounted.
-An effective protection against a compromised repository key will use both this format to prevent mounts and the fingerprint format to prevent using future untrustworthy publications signed by the compromised key.
+An effective protection against a compromised repository key will use both this format to prevent mounts and the fingerprint format to prevent accepting future untrustworthy publications signed by the compromised key.

 Use of HTTP